1834 Capped Bust Half Dime

 About This Coin

-The 1834 Capped Bust Half Dime is a United States dime from the Capped Bust Half Dimes 1829-1837 series.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1834 Capped Bust Half Dime is a United States dime from the Capped Bust Half Dimes 1829-1837 series — 6th of 9 years in the series.
+In 1834, coins were struck at the Philadelphia Mint with a combined mintage of 1.5 million.
+This ranks 6th of 9 years by total mintage, above the series median of 1.4 million.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Multiple die varieties including the 3 over inverted 3 variety.
+Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $54 to $2.3K depending on mint mark, grade, and strike type.
+A notable auction result reached $50K in PR65 grade at Heritage Auctions.
 Designed by William Kneass.
-Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Capped Bust Half Dime was produced in a single type from 1829 to 1837.
-All were struck at the Philadelphia Mint and feature a reeded edge from the use of the close-collar die system.
-Affordable for type collectors.
-The Valentine reference catalogs die varieties for specialists.

 Value Estimates